braunm/sparseHessianFD/cran-comments.md

 1. The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

-2. "Hessians" in the DESCRIPTION file is not misspelled.
+2. "Hessians" and "Braun" in the DESCRIPTION file is not misspelled.